 VIM is split into several modes that each have different purposes.
 VIM starts in “normal” mode by default.
 However, you can use the keys below to enter the desired mode and press Esc to return to normal mode.

 Here is a description of some of the modes in VIM, using the most common commands:

 Normal mode - This mode allows you to open a file and move around in it.
 You can use the cursor keys to move around, or you can use h (left), j (down), k (up), and l (right) to move as well.

-Insert mode – As the name suggests, this mode allows you to insert text.
-Using the ‘i’ key will switch the editor into insert mode.
-Similarly, using the ‘a’ key will switch the editor into append mode after the current character position.
-The ‘o’ key inserts a new line below the current line and enters insert mode on the new line.
+Insert mode - As the name suggests, this mode allows you to insert text.
+Using the 'i' key will switch the editor into insert mode.
+Similarly, the 'a' key will switch the editor into append mode after the current character position.
+Finally, the 'o' key inserts a new line below the current line and enters insert mode on the new line.